KiHa 189 series: Formation

 Trains are formed as 3-car sets, as shown below.

 Interior

 The trains are all standard-class, with a total seating capacity of 156 passengers per 3-car set.
 Seating is in standard 2+2 abreast configuration with a seat pitch of 970 mm, an increase of 60 mm compared with the earlier KiHa 181 series trains.

 History

 The first three-car set was delivered from Niigata Transys to Fukui Depot on 19 March 2010, with test running commencing on 23 March.

 The trains entered revenue service from 7 November 2010.

+Hana Akari

 In October 2022, JR-West announced plans to remodel a KiHa 189 series set into a sightseeing train.
 The renovated train, designed by Yasuyuki Kawanishi, is scheduled to commence operation in late 2024.
+In June 2024, set H5 was converted to become the KiHa 189-7000 series sightseeing train branded "Hana Akari" (はなあかり).

+The Hana Akari trainset is scheduled to enter revenue service on 5 October 2024.